Living in Malta: An Expat Perspective

 - Eating out is affordable (I’m talking a gastropub here, not a fine-dining place) and so is having a cocktail.
 Happy hours are available all the time, so there are plenty of bargains to be had.

 - Malta has a strong history with the UK, and so the large majority of people here speak English.
 The two National languages are Maltese and English.
 This makes it very easy to adjust and settle in.

 - There are plenty of job prospects within the gambling industry.
 From customer service, to finance, marketing and much more.
 The starting salaries are usually higher than in the UK.

 - You will meet people from all over the world, but the most common nationalities in Malta include those from Finland, Sweden and Serbia.

 It’s not all rosy, and in the name of being honest, it’s only fair that I highlight the cons of living in Malta too.

 - There is a lot of ongoing construction in the central areas, especially the likes of St. Julians.
 As the industry continues to grow, so does the demand for new offices and apartments.
 It really can feel like a concrete jungle of construction sometimes.
 That said – if you don’t live near it (sometimes easier said than done) it’s avoidable.
 You won’t be able to look at any view in the whole country without seeing a collection of cranes, though.

 - Impatience is rife here.
 It’s ironic really.
 The Maltese can be incredibly impatient, despite not being in a rush themselves.
-You will hear horns beeped all the time, including if you don’t move your car within a millisecond of green light.
+You will hear horns beeping all the time, including if you don’t move your car within a millisecond of the green light.

 - The quality of customer service in Malta is nowhere near what it is in the UK.
 Don’t get me wrong, you can, of course, get good service here.
 But it’s more than often just average, and it takes a little getting used to.